Table of Contents

 In many cases, sensorineural hearing loss can’t be cured, but it can be treated.
 Treatment options include drugs, surgery, better management of any underlying conditions, and hearing aids.

 Severity SNHL is often categorised on a scale or threshold of hearing loss measured in decibels.
-Hearing loss on this scale is described as mild, moderate, severe and profound.
+Hearing loss on this scale is described as mild, moderate, moderately severe, severe or profound.

-There are several different types of SNHL, each with different underlying causes.
+There are several different types of SNHL, each with its underlying causes.

 5 Causes of Sensorineural Hearing Loss